w3f/polkadot-wiki/docs/learn/learn-parachains.md

 ### State Transitions

-Like other blockchains, parachains are deterministic state machines.
-That is, each parachain has a state, executes a batch of transactions grouped into a block, and achieves a new state.
+Like other blockchains, parachains are **deterministic state machines**.
+That is, each parachain has a **state**, executes a batch of transactions grouped into a block, and achieves a new state.
 Joe Petrowski provided in [this article](https://polkadot.network/blog/the-path-of-a-parachain-block/) a good analogy of a state with a light switch that can be either on or off.
 Each parachain has its own state, and the Relay Chain links all those states into one state, i.e. a state of states.
-A multi-chain network like {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can be viewed like one computer's state with many light switches where a state transition function is the logic to decide which switches should be toggled.
+A multi-chain network like {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can be viewed like one computer's state with many light switches where a **state transition function** is the logic to decide which switches should be toggled.
 Parachains have their own transition rule, separate economies, governance mechanisms, and users.

+A parachain's state is stored in a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
+Merkle trees have the convenient property that if some values within the tree change, this will be reflected in the Merkle root (in this case the state root).
+One can verify the change by only looking at the new values and the paths that are affected within the tree.

 The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Host requires that the state transitions performed on parachains be specified as a [Wasm](learn-wasm.md) executable.
 Proofs of